AppScaffold/ASDebugger/README.md

 - [x] Mock Data by manually set up on iOS client
 - [x] Easily create mock response struct via live network response
 - [x] Automatically refresh observer network page on the Web client once acquire some response from iOS Client
-- [ ] Automatically set mock environment on iOS client once set mock struct on the platform
+- [x ] Automatically set mock environment on iOS client once set mock struct on the platform
 - [ ] Transport Data could be compress

 ## Usage

-Please register an appkey on [AppScaffold](http://www.appscaffold.net) WebSite
+Register an appkey on [AppScaffold](http://www.appscaffold.net) WebSite

-And then we mostly put launch code in the AppDelegate class function of `didFinishConfiguringLaunch.`
+And then place init codes into the AppDelegate function  `didFinishConfiguringLaunch.`

 ```
 ASDebugger.start(withAppKey: "[Your AppKey]", secret:"[Your Secret]")